congshanwan/congshanwan.github.io/_pages/cv.md

   * Advisors: T. K. Gaylord and M. S. Bakir
   * Project 1: Efficiency Optimization and Angular Misalignment Analysis of Interlayer Grating Couplers for 2.5D/3D Integrated Photonics<br/>
   · Proposed a new simulation method based on the rigorous coupled-wave analysis (RCWA) to accurately calculate the coupling efficiency of interlayer grating couplers with various profiles and analyze the effects of angular misalignments<br/>
-  · Demonstrated proficiency in optimization algorithm, Matlab coding, FDTD (Lumerical and MEEP), FEM (Comsol), and ray tracing (Zemax) simulations as well as solid understanding of integrated photonics and diffractive optics<br/>
+  · Demonstrated proficiency in optimization algorithm, Matlab/Python, FDTD (Lumerical and MEEP), FEM (Comsol), and ray tracing (Zemax) simulations as well as solid understanding of integrated photonics and diffractive optics<br/>

   * Project 2: Design and Fabrication of Grating-Assisted-Cylindrical-Resonant-Cavities (GARC) Interlayer Couplers for 2.5D/3D Integrated Photonics<br/>
   · Invented a new type of interlayer optical coupler (GARC) based on cylindrical resonant cavities and circular gratings to achieve efficient and broadband interlayer coupling, which is disclosed in U.S. Patent Application No. 62/557,240<br/>